GGI Activity: Manage software dependencies

 • IP and licence checking: some licences cannot be mixed, even as a dependency.
 One has to know its dependencies to assess its associated legal risks.

-• Vulnerabilities management: the entire piece of software is as weak as its weakest part: see the example of the Heartbleed flaw.
+• Vulnerabilities management: the entire piece of software is as weak as its weakest part: see the example of the Heartbleed flaw (MULTI).
 One has to know its dependencies to assess its associated security risks.

 • Lifecycle and sustainability: an active community on the dependency project is a bright sign for bug corrections, optimisations, and new features.